DrEmpiricism/Optimize-Offline/README.md

 #### Adding Drivers ####

-Any driver package to be added to the offline image can be placed in its respective folder in the '\Content\Additional\Drivers' directory.
-Within this directory you can select whether a driver package is added to just the Windows Installation (install.wim), or also to the Windows Setup and Windows Recovery environments.
-Either single .inf files or full driver package folders are supported.
+Any driver package to be injected into the offline image can be placed in its respective folder in the '\Content\Additional\Drivers' directory.
+Within this directory you can select whether a driver package is added to just the Windows Installation, or also to the Windows Setup and Windows Recovery environments.
+Either single .inf files or full driver packages are supported.

 #### Adding an Answer File ####